osuosl/timesync/source/draft_errors.rst

 .. code-block:: javascript

     {
-        status: 405,
+        "status": 405,
-        error: 'Method Not Allowed',
+        "error": "Method Not Allowed",
-        text: 'The method specified is not allowed for the ${objectType} identified' }
+        "text": "The method specified is not allowed for the ${objectType} identified" }

 -------------------